alira008/SequelGo/README.md

   -u, --useTab                    choose whether or not you want to use tab instead of spaces.
 ```

-### LSP

-- Extending to make an LSP to get diagnostics in editors like Neovim

 ## TSQL Parser

 Parses T-SQL queries and places them into abstract syntax to make it easier for other crates